 Existing law creates the Office of Economic Development within the Office of the Governor to coordinate and oversee economic development programs in this State.
 (NRS 231.043, 231.055) Sections 11-14 of this bill: (1) provide for the certification of eligible local emerging small businesses by the Office; (2) require the Office to post a list of the certified local emerging small businesses on its Internet website; and (3) require the Office to adopt regulations, including regulations relating to the application form and procedure for that certification.
-Further, sections 15 and 16 of this bill require the Office to establish: (1) an outreach program for local emerging small businesses and state agencies seeking state purchasing contracts and contracts for public works of this State; and (2) goals concerning the participation of local emerging small businesses in those contracts.
+Further, sections 15 and 16 of this bill require the Office to establish: (1) an outreach program for local emerging small businesses to connect those businesses with state agencies seeking state purchasing contracts and contracts for public works of this State; and (2) goals concerning the participation of local emerging small businesses in those contracts.

 Sections 1, 2 and 5 of this bill require local governments in counties whose population is 100,000 or more (currently Clark and Washoe Counties), the Purchasing Division and the State Public Works Division, both of the Department of Administration, to submit reports twice each year to the Office concerning the participation of local emerging small businesses in certain contracts.
-Section 17 of

-17 this bill requires the Office to submit a report once each year to the Governor and 18 the Legislature or the Interim Finance Committee concerning: (1) whether the goals 19 for participation of the local emerging small businesses in certain contracts are 20 21 22 23 24 being met and, if not, what efforts the Purchasing Division and State Public Works Division are undertaking to meet the goals; and (2) certain other information relating to the local emerging small businesses that have been certified by the Office.
+Section 17 of this bill requires the Office to submit a report once each year to the Governor and the Legislature or the Interim Finance Committee concerning: (1) whether the goals for participation of the local emerging small businesses in certain contracts are being met and, if not, what efforts the Purchasing Division and State Public Works Division are undertaking to meet the goals; and (2) certain other information relating to the local emerging small businesses that have been certified by the Office.

-Finally, section 4 of this bill raises the threshold for requiring formal contracts for certain purchases by the State from \$25,000 to \$50,000.
+Finally, section 4 of this bill raises the threshold for requiring formal contracts for certain purchases by the State from \$25,000 to \$50,000 and authorizes the Administrator of the Purchasing Division to solicit the purchase of materials, supplies and equipment having estimated costs of \$50,000 or less under certain circumstances.